hpssjellis/portenta-pro-community-solutions/README.md

 Come chat for 10 minutes, not suppossed to be a long meeting.
 Zoom link posted here a few minutes before it starts.

-# Not happening this Wed April 20th.
-I am still too tireds.
+# Not happening this Wed April 27th.
+I am still too tired.
 Darn day job!

 Sorry.
 Touch base on Twitter https://twitter.com/rocksetta